Infertility in men

 - Abnormal Sperm Morphology (Teratospermia).
 Morphology refers to shape and structure.
 Abnormally shaped sperm cannot fertilize an egg.
 The perfect sperm structure is an oval head and long tail.

 Retrograde ejaculation occurs when the muscles of the bladder wall do not function properly during orgasm and sperm are forced backward into the bladder instead of forward out of the urethra.
-Sperm quality is often impaired.
+Sperm number and quality are often impaired.

 Retrograde ejaculation can result from several conditions: